yonyy/hi/README.md

 ## Goals
 - Add support for STRYs and TASKs.
-- Provide a command to set a custom short description for a branch to minimize requests
+- Provide support for more commands
 - Add tests
 - Add badge to repo